laminas/laminas-di/doc/book/intro.md

 >   dependency injection container).
 > - Easier to setup (write code to instantiate objects, instead of
 >   configuration).
-> - Faster (zend-di has known performance issues due to the approaches used).
+> - Faster (laminas-di has known performance issues due to the approaches used).
 >
 > Unless you have specific needs for a dependency injection container versus
-> more general Inversion of Control, we recommend using zend-servicemanager for
+> more general Inversion of Control, we recommend using laminas-servicemanager for
 > the above reasons.

 # Dependency Injection Containers